-In an area of growing interest to veterinarians, the authors have produced a rapid reference to the practical clinical aspects of small animal dentistry.
+In an area of growing interest to veterinarians, this is a rapid reference to the practical clinical aspects of small animal dentistry.
 The text is arranged to reflect the clinician’s thinking and approach to problems: background information, clinical relevance, key points, differential diagnoses, diagnostic tests, and management.
 Some 400 top-quality illustrations—color photos, imaging and diagrams—provide a critically important complement to the text.

-The color handbook—here with revised text and references—offers real-life insights into the progression of oral disease and has been welcomed as a working resource by veterinary practitioners and students, and as a valuable review by more advanced veterinary dentists.
+The color handbook, now with revised text and references, offers real-life insights into the progression of oral disease and has been welcomed as a working resource by veterinary practitioners and students, and as a valuable review by more advanced veterinary dentists.

 Anatomy and Physiology

 Veterinary Dental Radiology

 Problems with Muscles, Bones and Joints

 Malignant Oral Neoplasia